alto/exceptionist/README.markdown

 or when using [Bundler](http://gembundler.com/), add the line

+    # Gemfile
-    $ gem 'exceptionist'
+    gem 'exceptionist'

-to your Gemfile.
+to your Gemfile and call

+    $ bundle install

 ---